apache/camel-website/content/blog/2021/08/DeployingCamelRouteInAWSLambda/index.md

 ## JVM vs Native : Results based on lambda execution logs & stats
 ![JVM vs Native Results](results.png?raw=true "JVM vs Native Results")

+The above table is populated based on the execution stats provided in the AWS Lamda Logs

+Based on the data captured sharing few comments:

+* It's interesting to see that native uses less memory than JVM which might reduce the cost in running AWS Lambda

+* The execution time seems faster in native mode from 2nd to 5th invocations, it would be interesting to see if this trend continues on subsequent calls as the JIT compiler might kick in.

+* It's clear that the init duration is by magnitude faster in native mode.
+However, I am curious to see that for the first call the total billed duration includes the Init duration in native mode where as in JVM mode, Init duration is ignored in the total billed duration.
+Not sure, If this is a billing issue in AWS or a feature provided by AWS for executing Java runtime in Lambda ?